jyjoshi/frb/README.md

 ## Overview

-This project is designed to create an application similar to Uber Eats, focusing on the browsing and ordering aspects without the food delivery pipeline.
-It is developed using Java for Android, providing a mobile platform solution for users to explore menus, place orders, and manage their food preferences from different restaurants.
+This project is an extension of the base project [FoodReady](https://github.com/jyjoshi/cms).
+The extension focuses on the vendors' aspects by handling UI and business logic, facilitating order management, sales analytics, and menu updates.

 ## Getting Started